argodev/studies/ot_survey/OT_Class_13_Manuscript.md

 _God is renewing the covenant by restoring His people, the temple, true worship, and Jerusalem.
 But it’s not the end, and it doesn’t fulfill all the great prophesies.
 Thus His people still look to the future._

 The return from exile was exciting.
 But it wasn’t all it was expected to be.
 We’re back in the land, but not in the New Heavens and the New Earth.
-Instead, we’ve got a kind of “exile in the land” as we saw last week in Chronicles.
+Instead, we’ve got a kind of “exile in the land” as we saw earlier in Chronicles.
 Some people have new hearts, but not everyone.
 And we have a new temple, but it’s no picture of glory.
 It all leaves the reader longing for something more, thinking there must be something more to come.
 Thinking back to Daniel, the seventy years have finished–so the physical exile is done.
 But the seventy “sevens” until the Messiah arrives have only just begun, and so the spiritual exile continues.

 Let’s walk through Ezra-Nehemiah now, and I’ll point out some texts that most clearly demonstrate some key themes.
 And as we go I’ll also fill you in on the chronology of all that’s going on.